Endometrial stromal tumours (EST) constitute <2% of all uterine tumours and <10% of uterine mesenchymal neoplasms 1.

 The estimated incidence is at ~1:10,000-100,000 gestations (for a complete hydatidiform mole and a normal pregnancy) 2.

-The Cogwheel sign in pelvic imaging refers to an imaging appearance of thickening loops of the Fallopian tube seen on cross section.
-There are infolding projections (sometimes look like nodules) into the Fallopian tube lumen which is likened to that of a cogwheel.
-The sign is typically describe...
+The cogwheel sign refers to an imaging appearance in pelvic imaging of thickening loops of the Fallopian tube seen on cross-section.
+There are infolding projections (sometimes looking like nodules) into the Fallopian tube lumen which is likened to that of a cogwheel.
+The sign is typically descri...

 A collision tumour of the ovary is an uncommon ovarian neoplasm where there is co-existence of two adjacent but histologically distinct tumours with no histologic admixture at the interface.

 The exact pathogenesis is not well known.
 They are most commonly composed of ovarian teratoma...

 Colovaginal fistula is one form of genitourinary fistula.
 It is also sometimes classed under a type of gastro-intestinal fistula.